mohamed267/redux/README.md

 >like this we can handle the user seperately from the tasks every one has its one state  therefor they still combined on the  same global state ,

 ## Enhancer
-> enhancer is the third parameters  of the createStore function;
+> enhancer is the third parameters  of the createStore function , it look like a plugin that do some jobs before the actions ;
 ![Enhancer](./enhancer.png)

 >example of an enhancer that calculate the time of everu action